A Taxonomy for Evaluating Generalist Robot Manipulation Policies: What is Generalization?

-Note that this categorization is not mutually exclusive, meaning a perturbation can fall under one or more of the above categories.
-For example, the behavior of the expert policy often changes with the initial state distribution or the instruction, so \textgbf{behavioral} perturbations are often also \textgbf{visual} or \textgbf{semantic}.

-We also note that because a perturbation captures how a base task changes, the same perturbed task $\tau_P$ could be associated with multiple different categorizations, depending on the base task.
-For example, if the base task is ``pick up carrot" with a carrot and apple in the scene, and the task is perturbed to ``pick up the orange object", then this is \textgbf{semantic} only, because the required behavior does not change.
-However, if the base task is instead ``pick up apple", then ``pick up the orange object" would be a \textgbf{semantic + behavioral} perturbation, because the task now involves picking up a new object.

-This categorization can be extended to additional modalities if the policy relies on them, e.g., if the policy uses tactile information or sound~\cite{Lee2018MakingSO}, we can further categorize perturbations based on changes to these modalities.
+This categorization is not mutually exclusive, meaning a perturbation can fall under more than one category.
+This can also be extended to other policy modalities, e.g., if a policy uses tactile information or sound~\cite{Lee2018MakingSO}, we can further categorize perturbations based on changes to these modalities.

-\textbf{Factors.} We define a factor as a human-interpretable, fine-grained grouping of perturbations, where all perturbations in a factor affect a task in a common way.
-For example, the lighting in a scene for a base task could be changed in multiple ways (e.g., varying intensities), each of which would be a different perturbation.
-We can then group all such perturbations under the factor ``Lighting".
-Factors can be categorized as one or more of \textgbf{visual}, \textgbf{semantic}, and \textgbf{behavioral}, based on the categorization of their constituent perturbations.

-\textbf{Axes.} We define an axis of generalization as a grouping of factors that share a common set of applicable modalities.
-Axes are designed (subjectively) by humans to group correlated factors together.
-For example, our taxonomy defines \emph{Image Augmentations} as an axis consisting of \textgbf{visual} factors that can be varied using simple and common image transforms, such as ``Lighting" or ``Image Blur".

-Based on our formalism, generalization can be defined at multiple granularities.
-First, we define \emph{generalization to a factor} as the robustness of a policy to perturbations defined by that factor.
-Then, we define \emph{generalization to an axis} as robustness to factors within that axis.
-Finally, we define \emph{generalization to a category} as robustness to the axes within that category, where categories are defined by the set of modalities (\textgbf{visual}, \textgbf{semantic}, \textgbf{behavioral}) that are perturbed.